DTUWindEnergy/OptiWindNet/docs/setup.md

 Solvers perform a search accross the branch-and-bound tree.
 This process can be accelerated in multi-core computers by using concurrent threads, but not all solvers have this feature.
 As of Mar/2025, only `gurobi`, `cplex` and `cbc` have this multi-threaded search capability.
 The `ortools` solver also benefits from multi-core systems by launching a portfolio of algorithms in parallel, with some information exchange among them.

+For installing all pip-available solvers:

+    pip install optiwindnet[solvers]

+See below for specific instructions for each solver.

 ### Gurobi

 [Gurobi](https://www.gurobi.com/academia/academic-program-and-licenses/) is proprietary software (academic license available).
 The trial version can only handle very small problems: